pfsense/pfsense/README.md

 # Cleaner

-Before diving into a template, clean it with the supplied cleaner (`clean.sh`).
-This script tries to remove most of the unnecessary element attributes and does a bunch of other replaces which have to be done in every template.
+Before diving into a file, clean it with the supplied cleaner (`clean.sh`).
+This script tries to remove most of the unnecessary element attributes and does a bunch of other replaces which have to be done in every file.

 # Migration conventions